About Magnetic Map

 Creating a Magnetic Map

 Magnetic maps need to be created beforehand in a graphics editor and then uploaded to the Tabletopia.
-Magnetic maps can be created for game boards, card, and tiles.
+Magnetic maps can be created for game boards, cards, and tiles.

 To create a magnetic map: